jackshiang1986/Design-and-Deploy-Forecasting-Model/README.md

 # Design and Deploy Forecasting Model

+This project serves as the Summative Assessment for module "Basic R Programming" of Professional Diploma in Data Science of Lithan Academy.

 ## Project Overview
 For this project the mtcars dataset will be used for the study.
 The data of mtcars is contained in a csv file.
 These data are derived car manufacturer information published by the Department of Transport.
 In this project, linear regression model will be utilized in both R program and Azure Machine Learning (AML) environment.
 The mtcars dataset contains 32 observations (rows) and 11 variables (columns), and the mpg is the dependent (target) variable for this project.